SafeMoon Market Capitalization Reaches $2.80 Million (SAFEMOON)

-SafeMoon (SAFEMOON) traded flat against the US dollar during the 1-day period ending at 18:00 PM Eastern on July 13th.
-One SafeMoon token can now be bought for about $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
-In the last week, SafeMoon has traded flat against the US dollar.
-SafeMoon has a total market cap of $2.80 million and $3.15 worth of SafeMoon was traded on exchanges in the last day.
+SafeMoon (SAFEMOON) traded flat against the dollar during the 1-day period ending at 22:00 PM ET on July 17th.
+SafeMoon has a market capitalization of $2.80 million and $3.15 worth of SafeMoon was traded on exchanges in the last day.
+One SafeMoon token can now be bought for approximately $0.0000 or 0.00000000 BTC on popular exchanges.
+During the last week, SafeMoon has traded flat against the dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.